This post contains affiliate links. If you click on a link and make a purchase I earn a commission at no extra cost for you.

-Over the counter tick repellents made from chemicals, may occasionally have unwanted side effects to some pets and people.
-When used as recommended, those side effects are often a negligible compared to the risk of serious disease that could be contracted by not repelling ticks or bugs.
+Over the counter tick repellents made from chemicals, may occasionally have unwanted side effects on some pets or people.
+But when used as recommended, those side effects are often negligible compared to the risk of a serious disease that could be contracted by not repelling ticks or other parasites.

-Amber stones are 100% safe to wear for the pet.
 The amber stone collar consists of these stones strung together with a leather thong which ends in a leather and metal buckle.
-When the collar is properly fitted to avoid chafing, it is 100% safe for the pet to wear for long periods.
+When the collar is properly fitted to avoid chafing, it is safe for the pet to wear for long periods.

-Pine has a distinctively sharp scent.
-In fact, native Indians used pine leaves to repel bugs in their sleeping places.
+- By its distinctively sharp scent.
+In fact, the First People that inhabited North America used pine leaves to repel bugs in their sleeping places.
 The resin carries this scent too, and it has been retained in Amber stones over time.
 When rubbed, by fabric or fur, amber stones release this pine scent which is pleasant to human and pet noses but repelling to ticks.

-The rubbing fur on the stone also builds up tiny electrostatic charge.
-This charge is too mild to be felt by a pet but is strong enough to irritate ticks and other tiny bugs.
+- Through an electric field.
+The rubbing of the amber stone against the fur of the pet builds up a tiny electrostatic charge.
+This charge is too mild to be felt by the pet but is strong enough to irritate ticks and other tiny bugs.
 The collar acts just like an electric fence would to a burglar.
-They stay away.